cryonics-institute/check-in-legacy/README.md

-Overview:

-This app allows friends and family to know their loved-one is OK throughout the day and night.
-It does this by alerting and then prompting the loved-one to press a button in response to the question, "Are you OK?".
-If they click NO, or are unable to press the button in a reasonable amount of time, the app sends a message to the friend and family members, giving them an opportunity to call their loved one or physically check in on them.

 In detail:

 When the app is installed, it asks the user to select 1 or more friends and family from their contacts list,